gorandakov/Intaum/README.md

 in parallel with a return based on condition and cancelling computing one of the branches earlier than the other completes.

-1nm possible with full 22ghz and 72 vector but double speak in documents will be searchable.